0.27 Acres - Power and Water Nearby in Show Low, Navajo County, AZ

 About This Property

 One thing to flag.
 A small portion of the western boundary (about 0.05 of the 0.27 acres) falls into FEMA Flood Zone AE.
-That's a 1% annual flood risk, and any structure built inside Zone AE will require flood insurance from a lender.
-The vast majority of the lot, including the practical build site, is outside Zone AE.
-You'll want to confirm exact placement with a surveyor before you pour a foundation, and we'll hand you the elevation map to make that easy.
+That's a 1% annual flood risk, and any structure inside Zone AE needs lender flood insurance.
+The practical build site is outside Zone AE.
+Confirm placement with a surveyor, and we'll hand you the elevation map.
+No wetlands.
+The survey is on file.

 Quick Specs